JD-Kulkarni/fanteam_optimization/README.md

 Once anaconda/miniconda is installed, use the following commands in sequence to setup your conda environment to run the optimization codes:

-conda create --name fpl python=3.9
+conda create --name fanteam python=3.9

+conda activate fanteam

-conda activate fplconda install -c conda-forge jupyterlab
+conda install -c conda-forge jupyterlab

 conda install numpy